Cuspidal edges on focal surfaces of regular surfaces: Focal surfaces

 For the case of $C_2$, one can show in a similar way. \end{proof}

-\begin{rem} This proposition implies that if $f$ is a front with a cuspidal lips or cuspidal beaks, then its (suitable) focal surface is a cuspidal edge at the corresponding point (cf. \cite{tera2}). \end{rem}
+\begin{rmk} This proposition implies that if $f$ is a front with a cuspidal lips or cuspidal beaks, then its (suitable) focal surface is a cuspidal edge at the corresponding point (cf. \cite{tera2}). \end{rmk}

+When the parallel surface $f^t$ with $t=1/\kappa_i(p)$ ($i=1$ or $2$) is a cuspidal edge at $p$, the Gaussian curvature of $C_i$ and the singular curvature of $f^t$ are related as follows: \begin{corollary} Let $f\colon U\to\R^3$ be a regular surface.
+Assume that the parallel surface $f^t$ with $t=1/\kappa_i(p)$ \textup{(}$i=1$ or $2$\textup{)} of $f$ is a cuspidal edge at $p$.
+If the Gaussian curvature of $C_i$ of the focal surface $C_i$ vanishes at $p$, then the singular curvature of $f^t$ is non-positive at $p$. \end{corollary} \begin{proof} Take a curvature line coordinate system $(u,v)$.
+We then show the case for $i=1$.
+In this case, the Gaussian curvature of $C_1$ vanishes at $p$ if and only if $(\kappa_2)_u(p)=0$ by \eqref{eq:KC} in the Appendix \ref{sec:appendix}.
+In this case, the singular curvature $\kappa_s^t$ of $f^t$ at $p$ is